akhilrajEth/Jarvis/README.md

 # Jarvis
-Jarvis is an autonomous AI agent that understands a user's risk-level and optimizes yield by managing liquidity pool positions across ZKSync boosted LP Pools & restaking ETH on EigenLayer with P2P.
+Jarvis is an autonomous AI agent that understands a user's risk level and optimizes yield by managing liquidity pool positions across ZKSync boosted LP Pools and restocking ETH on EigenLayer with P2P.

 # Problem We're Solving
-Interacting with DeFi protocols is complex and time consuming (e.g. swapping, bridging, needing to constantly monitor yield rates).
-Jarvis abstracts this for the ends user by directly interacting with the smart contracts of DeFi protocols and monitoring APR rates--all while keeping your unique risk profile in mind.
+Interacting with DeFi protocols is complex and time-consuming (e.g. swapping, bridging, needing to monitor yield rates constantly).
+Jarvis abstracts this for the end user by directly interacting with the smart contracts of DeFi protocols and monitoring APR rates--all while keeping your unique risk profile in mind.

-To start, we're targetting the ZKIgnite Program, where 300M ZK tokens (~30M USD) are allocated to boost DeFi positions on ZKSync for the next 6 months.
-LP pools have some of the highest boosted APR on the program (50-80% APR).
-New opportunities are introduced every two weeks and the total APR (boosted APR + native APR) changes every few days.
-Jarvis will keep track of all new opportunites, calculate total APR, create new positions for LP pools with the highest APR, and remove liquidity from positions with APRs that have decreased over time.
+To start, we're targeting the ZKIgnite Program, where 300M ZK tokens (~30M USD) are allocated to boost DeFi positions on ZKSync for the next 6 months.
+LP pools have some of the highest boosted APR in the program (50-80% APR).
+New opportunities are introduced every two weeks, and the total APR (boosted APR + native APR) changes every few days.
+Jarvis will keep track of all new opportunities, calculate the total APR, create new positions for LP pools with the highest APR, and remove liquidity from positions with APRs that have decreased over time.

 # How's it work?
 1. Verifiable Risk Profile: We securely verify your CreditKarma credit score via ZkTLS
 2. Review your yield strategy split determined by your Verifiable Risk Profile and set it off!
 3. Jarvis will autonomously manage LP positions across ZKSync boosted LP Pools and restaked ETH, rebalancing when necessary.